trungtran1234/TeamSync/README.md

 ### Setting Up Integrations

 1. Navigate to the Platform Integrations page in the TeamSync application
-2. Click on "Connect" for the platform you want to integrate with
+2. Select the platform you want to integrate
-3. Follow the OAuth flow to authorize TeamSync to access your account
+3. Enter the required information for the corresponding platform
-4. Once connected, you can select which project/board to sync action items to
+4. Click on "Connect" for the platform you want to integrate with

 ### Using the Sync Feature